 Work can wait for 15 minutes while you bond with your kids.

-If you know that your kids have a 20-minute attention span per activity, or that they will spend a given amount of time per activity, use that to your advantage.
+Whether it’s learning activities or just plain fun, if you know that your kids have a limited attention span per activity, use that to your advantage.
 Plan the day’s activities ahead (both theirs and yours), and try to set up their activities to seamlessly move from one onto the next, buying you more continuous work time.
 If your kids are old enough, share the schedule with them and involve them in the planning process.

 When you are working from home, you are master of your schedule.
 You could choose to spend less time working in the day and rather do a few hours at night after they’ve gone to sleep, schedule meetings or complex work for naptimes, or wake up a few hours before your kids.
 And don’t feel guilty when you’re with them.
 Your work is getting done, so enjoy your time together.